NoobyNull/Digital-Workshop/installer/assets/readme.txt

 INSTALLATION
 ============

-1. Run the installer executable (3D-MM-Setup-1.0.0.exe)
+1. Run the installer executable (Digital Workshop-Setup-1.0.0.exe)
 2. Follow the on-screen instructions
 3. Choose your preferred installation location
 4. Select which shortcuts to create